 Paolo Bascetta’s Spike Calendar is one of many DIY origami calendars available on this website.
 The Spike Calendar is an example of modular origami (also called unit origami) because the final model is composed of many units.
 Each unit is folded in the same way and then they are assembled into something bigger and better than their individual parts.

-This Spike Calendar is made with 6 sheets of paper and the finally calendar is like a spikey ball.
+This Spike Calendar is made with 6 sheets of paper and the final calendar is like a spikey ball.
 There are 24 spikes and 12 faces.
 The 12 faces offer space for the 12 months of a year.
 This model is delicate and should not be thrown around.

 How to Make Paolo Bascetta’s Spike Calendar